HeliumEdu/platform/README.md

 python manage.py createsuperuser
 ```

-A superuser extends a basic Helium user, but also has access to [the admin site](http://localhost:8000/admin).
+A superuser extends a basic user (as if you registered from [the website](http://localhost:3000/register)), but also has access to [the admin site](http://localhost:8000/admin).

 ### Project Information